Updated July 2022

-As many countries have approved COVID vaccines for emergency use and mass vaccination drives, it is a moment of global pride and a celebration of science and medicine.
+As many countries have approved COVID vaccines for emergency use and mass vaccination drives during the pandemic, it is a moment of global pride and a celebration of science and medicine.
 Also coming with this are apprehensions and concerns.
 Therefore keeping these 5 points in mind can be useful and reassuring.

 ARE THE COVID VACCINES SAFE?

-All the vaccines which have got emergency authorization and approval in different countries are safe.
-They have been tested in thousands of people through clinical and real-world studies and the data has been carefully scrutinized by regulators.
+All the vaccines that have got emergency authorization and approval in different countries are generally safe for the majority of the population.
+They have been tested in thousands of people through clinical and real-world studies and the data has been carefully scrutinized by the regulatory authority of each country.

-The benefits of COVID vaccination far outweigh the risk of suffering from COVID which can lead to complications, hospitalization, death, or long-term health concerns.
+Even though the adverse effects listed above may cause apprehensions, the benefits of COVID vaccination still far outweigh the risk of suffering from COVID which can lead to complications, hospitalization, death, or long-term health concerns.

 HOW DO WE KNOW THAT THE COVID VACCINES WORK?

-All the vaccines which have got emergency authorization and approval in different countries have done so only after testing that the vaccine works by generating adequate protective immunity in the form of antibodies and other cytokine immune markers against COVID in phase 2 studies in hundreds of people.
-The data of these studies are available in public domain.
+All the vaccines that have got emergency authorization and approval in different countries have done so only after testing that the vaccine works by generating adequate protective immunity in the form of antibodies and other cytokine immune markers against COVID in phase 2 studies in hundreds of people.
+The data of these studies are either already available in the public domain, or in process of publication.

-Vaccine effectiveness shown by vaccinated people not getting COVID, needs a long duration of monitoring and surveillance in a large population.
-Even so, phase 3 studies for such evidence in thousands of people were conducted and the efficacy results are available in the public domain.
+Vaccine effectiveness shown by vaccinated people not getting COVID needs a long duration of monitoring and surveillance in a large population.
+Even so, phase 3 studies for such evidence in thousands of people were conducted and the efficacy results were made available to regulators before vaccine approval

 It is evident that the vaccines that showed an adequate immune response in phase 2, also showed efficacy in phase 3 with immunogenicity being a surrogate marker of efficacy and effectiveness.
 Therefore, some vaccines were given emergency authorization based on their immunogenicity and safety data, so that they can be beneficial during the pandemic to meet mass vaccination needs.
-However, in all such cases, phase 3 was ongoing and in most cases subsequently completed, with the data published as well as being further constantly monitored.
+However, in all such cases, phase 3 was ongoing and subsequently completed, with the data being further constantly monitored.

-Some vaccines with stringent storage conditions may not be feasible in certain countries which may have to opt for vaccines easily storable in a regular refrigerator at 2-8 deg C. Also it is difficult to vaccinate the entire population of some countries with imported vaccines alone, therefore indigenous or collaborative vaccine development and manufacturing holds the key to cater to large scale successful vaccination drives.
+Some vaccines with stringent storage conditions may not be feasible in certain countries which may have to opt for vaccines easily storable in a regular refrigerator at 2-8 deg C. Also, it is difficult to vaccinate the entire population of some countries with imported vaccines alone, therefore indigenous or collaborative vaccine development and manufacturing hold the key to catering to large-scale successful vaccination drives.

 CAN ONE GET COVID AFTER BEING VACCINATED, AND ARE MASKS AND SOCIAL DISTANCING STILL NEEDED?

 The optimal protective immunity is seen to set in around 10-14 days after the final vaccination dose.
 Therefore, till then you may be at some risk of getting COVID.
-The precautions of wearing masks in public, social distancing and frequent hand washing and sanitizing may be enforced by countries in various degrees based on the percentage of population vaccinated, and the local COVID spread.
+The precautions of wearing masks in public, social distancing and frequent hand washing and sanitizing may be enforced by countries in various degrees from time to time based on the percentage of the population vaccinated, and the local COVID spread at a particular time.

 Even post-vaccination, one can be an asymptomatic carrier so one may not suffer COVID but can give it to someone who is previously unexposed or does not have protection by either natural immunity or vaccine.
 Therefore to reach the stage of pre-COVID normalcy, more and more people will have to take the vaccine to achieve effective herd immunity.
-Many countries have now done away with mask and social distancing mandate, however still recommend it if unvaccinated.
+Many countries with adequate population vaccinated have now done away with mask and social distancing mandates, as well as testing requirements for travel.

 No vaccine can give 100% protection, but even if one does get symptomatic COVID, it would be mild, avoiding the risk of complications, hospitalization, and mortality.